compas-dev/compas_xr_unity_assembly/README.md

    ### Unity - Android

-   - In Player Settings, scroll down to Identification / Override Default Package Name/ and update Package Name to the value of the Bundle Identifier you provided when you registered your app with Firebase.
+   - In Player Settings, under the Android panel: scroll down to Identification / Override Default Package Name/ and update ```Package Name``` to the value of the Bundle Identifier you provided when you registered your app with Firebase.
    - In Build Settings, click Build and Run to build the project on an Android device. * In case the device is not a developer device, scroll at the bottom to the Developer Device section.
      Alternatively, one can just Build to obtain the ```apk``` and distribute it to Android devices.
    - If an error occurs, check player settings against default player settings depicted below: